dnh33/push-the-button/README.md

 The Express server will serve the website files from the `/public` directory.

+## Hosting Your Express.js Powered Web App on Glitch (1000 hours free tier)

+Hosting your Express.js powered web app on Glitch is a straightforward process.
+This platform is ideal for beginners due to its simplicity and ease of use.
+Follow these steps to host your web app:

+1. **Create a Glitch Account**: Visit [Glitch](https://glitch.com/) and sign up for a free account.

+2. **Import Your Project**: After signing in, click on `New Project` > `Import from GitHub`.
+Enter the URL of your GitHub repository where your Express.js project is hosted.

+3. **Configure Your Project**: Once your project is imported, you can edit the project files directly in your browser.
+Ensure your project has a `package.json` file, which lists all the dependencies your project needs to run.
+Also, confirm your project has a start script in the `package.json` file under the `"scripts"` section.
+This tells Glitch how to start your app.
+For an Express.js app, it would typically be `"start": "node app.js"`, assuming `app.js` is the entry point of your app.

+4. **Start Your App**: Click on `Tools` > `Terminal` to open the terminal in your Glitch editor.
+Run `refresh` to restart your app and apply any changes you made.

+5. **Access Your App**: Your app is now running and can be accessed via the URL provided by Glitch, which is displayed at the top of your screen.

+Please note that Glitch has some limitations.
+The starter plan only offers 1000 "project hours" per month, which is reset monthly.
+This is used when you're actively editing the site or if someone is accessing it.
+If no one is accessing or editing the site it will sleep.
+The starter plan environment has a limited amount of container RAM and storage space.
+Custom domains are not well supported (at time of writing).
+However, considering that a typical Express.js application runs continuously and does not consume much CPU or memory, 1000 project hours should be more than sufficient to run your app for free every month [Source 0](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/deployment).

 ## Happy Hacking! 💻

 Feel free to explore the codebase and make any modifications you like.
 Happy hacking!